Your Attention Please

 For copyright and other reasons, I presently call the whole of my sequential program of theory-rich, uniquely conceived, and classroom-proven, writing lessons the Zizzi Method of Activated Writing.

 I can’t wait to teach it to you.
-Of course, you’ll have to do all the work, if you really want to improve such that people notice and compliment you and, more importantly, you notice the difference, and I mean right away — starting today, with Lesson 1, which you can read over in Writing Lessons and start practicing immediately (after you’ve read through this introductory essay, please!).
+Of course, you’ll have to do all the work, if you really want to improve such that people notice and compliment you and, more importantly, you notice the difference, and I mean right away — starting today, with Lesson #1, which you can read in a few spots here.

 I don’t make claims lightly, and I never promise more than I know I can deliver.
 I highly recommend both practices — details coming.
-But I can and do promise this: nothing you read here appears elsewhere on the Web, even though countless (endless?) websites address the topic of writing.
+But I can and do promise this: nothing you read here appears elsewhere on the Web, even though countless (endless?) websites “address” the topic of writing, with unstated emphasis on how to turn your clicks into their money.
+For them, it’s a business.

 Help!
 I Need Somebody